 Name Description DHCP Server Enable or disable the DHCP Server function.
-Name It specifies the name of the IP address pool policy.
-IP Address Range It specifies the range of IP addresses that can be assigned through th rule.
+Name It specifies the name of the IP address pool.
+IP Address Range It specifies the range of IP addresses that can be assigned.
 Subnet Mask It specifies the subnet mask assigned by the DHCP server to a client.
 Default Gateway It specifies the gateway address assigned by the DHCP server to a client.
-It specifies the validity period of an IP address assigned by the DHCP server to a client.
-IP Address Pool Lease Time By half of the lease time, the client sends a DHCP request to the DHC server to renew the lease.
+IP Address Pool It specifies the validity period of an IP address assigned by the DHCP server to a client.
+Lease Time By half of the lease time, the client sends a DHCP request to the DHCP server to renew the lease.
 If the request succeeds, the lease will be renewed from the time of sending the request; if not, the renewal process restarts at 7/8 of the lease time.
 If the request succeeds, the lease will be renewed from the time of sending the request; if the request still fails, the client needs to reapply for the IP address after the lease expires.
-For less resource consumption, please set the lease time according to the actual network environment and try to reduce the number of sending messages. it is recommended to set to 1 day if there is no other special requirement.
-DNS It specifies the DNS server address assigned to clients.
-Excluded IP Range It specifies the IP addresses in the IP address pool that are not assigned by the DHCP server by dynamic assignment strategy.
+DNS It is recommended to set to 1 day if there is no other special requirements specifies the DNS server address assigned to clients.
+DIN3 · · · · · · · · · · · · · · · · · · · Excluded IP Range It specifies the IP addresses in the IP address pool that are not assigned be the DHCP server by dynamic assignment strategy.
 VLAN Interface It specifies the VLAN where the address pool policy takes effect.
-DHCP Server for Layer-3 Interface It specifies the IP address of the VLAN interface.
-Interface Subnet Mask It specifies the subnet mask of the VLAN interface.
-DHCP Server With it enabled, the DHCP Server function of the VLAN interface take
+DHCP Server for Interface Layer-3 Interface It specifies the IP address of the VLAN interface.
+Subnet Mask It specifies the subnet mask of the VLAN interface.
+DHCP Server With it enabled, the DHCP Server function of the VLAN interface takes effect.